chrisanag1985/QRadar_Redmine_Integration/README.md

 You have to update the variables at the `config.ini` file, to get this Python script to work.
 The `API-KEYS` must have sufficient rights to add,edit,update or remove Qradar Offenses and Redmine Tickets.
 (FYI: do not enter quotes in `config.ini`)

+Variables in `config.ini`

+	API-KEY = askdflkal-adfsfsdf-sdffafasdf

+Get the project id from the `helper.py`

+	project_id = 1

+This is the ID that the QRadar offenses will close on the QRadar.
+To get the `ID` go to QRADAR API : `/siem/offense_closing_reasons`

+	reason_id = 2

 You have to create at least two Custom Fields on Redmin Ticket of 'Ticketing System Project', which the script uses to correlate the QRadar Offense ID and Redmine Ticket ID.
 In this script i set them as `Offense ID` (Format: Text) and `Domain` (Format: List) .

+TIP: Go to the custom field `Offense ID` and add to the `Link Values to URL`  https://qradar-host/console/qradar/jsp/QRadar.jsp?appName=Sem&pageId=OffenseSummary&summaryId=%value% so when you click on the `Offense ID` to open the specific Offense in the QRadar

 At the custom field `Domain` (List) you have to add the Domain Names as you put it to the `config.ini`.